AggieCourseTrader/ACT/README.md

 ### Deployment

 This project was deployed on [Google Firebase](https://console.firebase.google.com/).
 The entirety of this project relies on our Firestore database and will not be usable without your own instance.

+### Contribution Guide

+Contributing to this project directly is discouraged, as it is the result of a semester's worth of development by five individuals for our Senior Capstone Design project.
+However, if you would like to expand on our work (and possibly even commercialize the application), we encourage you to fork the repository and continue working from there.
+Course data is not available within the repository.
+Reach out directly to Texas A&M for a copy of this data.